 “This is a great opportunity for us to engage young people and have our students that are competing in these sports to utilize what they know from the classroom, as well, of knowing how the games work, to teach young people and get them excited about science and engineering.
 It is completely in line with who we are and gives our students an opportunity to be competitive around the world, as prospective employees and in other athletic competitions.
 It is a team sport.
 So, you’re getting all benefits of being a member of an athletic team and learning skills that you can utilize in your career,” she said.

-Cunningham added scholarships will be offered to potential recruits, who will be regarded as student-athletes.
+Scholarships will be offered to potential recruits, who will be regarded as student-athletes, according to Cunningham.

 In 2018, West Virginia Wesleyan College became the first private college in the state to make participation in eSports available to students and the second higher education institution nationwide to include scholarships as part of such a program.